-• The member's age and earned service credit add up to the sum of 75 or more,
+• The member's age and earned service credit add up to the sum of 75 or more.
+Those who retire under the age of 60, and who have fewer than 25 years of earned service credit will receive reduced retirement benefits, or

-- The member is at least sixty-five years of age and has five or more years of earned service credit, or - The member has service credit totaling 25 years or more.
+- The member is at least 65 years of age and has five or more years of earned service credit, or - The member has service credit totaling 25 years or more.